 The online platform offers more than 200 STEM free lessons to high school students.
 It also offers information about the ongoing pandemic.
 There is also material appropriate for younger students as well.

 Students can use this website to learn more about science.
 The tools include videos and experiments to help students learn.

 This resources can help students to hone their math skills with quizzes and games.
 The platform is providing free access to their resources on ACT, ISEE, SAT preparation and its materials for grades 4-11 during the COVID-19 crisis.

 This online resource provides simulations of experiments for high school students for free.
 Students can learn about biology, chemistry, and more.

 The platform gives students free online projects and lessons.
 Each lesson includes a video to help guide students.
 The program is STEM based, and also includes additional resources that families can use to supplement student learning.

 To help students improve their math skills, this online platform is now offering free access to their math and science games for the rest of the school year.
 There are more than 2,000 games available.

-Students can engage in lessons, hands on projects, and videos about mathematics for free (until August, 2020).
+Students can engage in lessons, hands on projects, and videos about mathematics.